mandaljazz/mandaljazz.no/README.md

 # Run
 ```
+yarn
 yarn start
 ```

 # Deploy
-Pushes on master are automatically deployed to mandaljazz.no through Github Actions
+Pushes on main are automatically deployed to mandaljazz.no through Github Actions